VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.maxQueueDuration duration
      The maximum time the incoming vmselect request waits for execution when -search.maxConcurrentRequests limit is reached (default 10s)
   -search.maxTagKeys int
-     The maximum number of tag keys returned per search (default 100000) -search.maxTagValueSuffixesPerSearch int
+     The maximum number of tag keys returned per search.
+See also -search.maxLabelsAPISeries and -search.maxLabelsAPIDuration (default 100000)
+  -search.maxTagValueSuffixesPerSearch int
      The maximum number of tag value suffixes returned from /metrics/find (default 100000) -search.maxTagValues int
-     The maximum number of tag values returned per search (default 100000) -search.maxUniqueTimeseries int
+     The maximum number of tag values returned per search.
+See also -search.maxLabelsAPISeries and -search.maxLabelsAPIDuration (default 100000)
+  -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be scanned during every query.
 This allows protecting against heavy queries, which select unexpectedly high number of series.
 Zero means 'no limit'.
 See also -search.max* command-line flags at vmselect
   -smallMergeConcurrency int